 - Sweet potatoes

 Get in touch with the Earth

 Earthing has been happening since humans first walked the planet.
-Until recently humans regularly had time when their skin touched the earth.
-They slept on the ground, wore natural shoes and regularly put their hands in the dirt and grass.
+Until recently humans regularly had a time when their skin touched the earth.
+They slept on the ground, wore natural shoes, and regularly put their hands in the dirt and grass.
 But with the advent of synthetic soled shoes and living removed from the earth, that connection has been significantly reduced.
 There is a growing amount of scientific evidence showing that walking barefoot on the earth can have some pretty great health benefits.
 Earthing regularly has been shown to reduce stress, improve sleep, reduce inflammation and boost immune cells….all important parts of keeping your immune system healthy!
-The best way to earth is to go in your yard, take of your shoes and put your feet against the dirt or grass.
-But for many that isn’t an option.
+The best way to earth is to go in your yard, take off your shoes and put your feet against the dirt or grass.
+But for many, that isn’t an option.
 The good news is that there are now products that you can find that can help you get the benefits of earthing right in your home or office.
 A quick search on Google or Amazon will help you to find the right product for you!

 How often do you laugh?
 Many adults take themselves way too seriously!
 But laughing frequently is good for your health!
 Laughing regularly is a great way to reduce stress.
 And studies have now shown that laughter may also help to improve your immune system function so that you can fight off viruses!
 Looking at funny memes and watching funny videos may actually keep you from getting sick!
 And it’s the most fun way to stay healthy too!

 Supporting your body’s natural immune function doesn’t need to be difficult.
 Make your health and caring for yourself a priority when viruses are running rampant.
 That’ll help you to stay healthy and avoid the complications caused by both new and old viruses.